-In Quatey v Martey (1959) GLR 377-383which was the locus classicusin Ghana at the time, the court held that proceeds of joint effort as well as those solely acquired by the man were his individual propertyby virtue of customary law.
+In Quatey v Martey (1959) GLR 377-383 that because the locus classicus in Ghana at the time, the court stated that proceeds of joint effort as well as those solely acquired by the man were his individual property by virtue of customary law.
 Any assistance rendered by the wife and children towards their acquisition was deemed as merely a fulfillment of their duty.

 POST 1992 CONSTITUTION ERA

 The court took a more progressive approach in Gladys Mensah v.
 Stephen Mensah 1 SCGLR 391.
-The equality is equityprinciple was birthed in this case as the Supreme Court defined marital property as any property acquired during marriage.
-It also held per Dotse JSC that the housewife’s contribution in maintaining the house and creating a congenial atmosphere for the husband to create wealthis enough for her to earn an equal share in marital property.
-Again he stated having due consideration to Section 20 (1) of the Matrimonial Causes Act, 1971 (Act 367) as follows:
+The equality is equity principle was birthed in this case as the Supreme Court defined marital property as any property acquired during marriage.
+It also held per Dotse JSC that the housewife’s contribution in maintaining the house and creating a congenial atmosphere for the husband to create wealth is enough for her to earn an equal share in marital property.
+Again he stated having due consideration of Section 20 (1) of the Matrimonial Causes Act, 1971 (Act 367) as follows:

 “Even though it was held in Abebrese v Kaah (supra), that the ordinary incidents of commerce would not apply in marital relations and that the courts would not employ mathematical division to determine each spouse’s share in the property, the courts currently apply the equality is equity principle.
 This principle is backed by constitutional force in article 22 (3) (b) of the Constitution earlier referred to.”

-The court however called on parliament to do the needful under Article 22 of the 1992 Constitution to enact a law on the subject.
+The court however called on parliament to do the needful under Article 22 of the 1992 Constitution.

 According to the Supreme Court, it relied on the jurisprudence of equity principle which they defined as an application of international human rights treaties and laws to national and local domestic cases alleging discrimination and violence against women.